 \subsubsection{Compactness and Convergence of Discrete Minimizers}

-As in the previous section, from standard arguments in the theory of $ \Gamma $-convergence, we will prove that under some boundedness hypothesis on $ u_\ell $, the sequence of discrete minimizers $ (u_\ell) $ converges in $ L^2(0,T; H^1(\Omega)) $ to a global minimiser of the continuous functional.
-We will also need the well-known Aubin–Lions theorem as an analog of the Rellich-Kondrachov theorem in the parabolic case, that can be found, for example, in \cite{SZ}. $ \\ $
+We will also need the well-known Aubin–Lions theorem as an analog of the Rellich-Kondrachov theorem in the parabolic case, that can be found, for example, in \cite{SZ}.
+The proof of Theorem \ref{Thm:convergenceofdiscreteminG} is similar to the convergence in the time-discrete case below, and it is omitted.

 \begin{theorem}[Aubin-Lions] Let $ B_0,B,B_1 $ be three Banach spaces where $ B_0, B_1 $ are reflexive.
 Suppose that $ B_0 $ is continuously imbedded into $ B $, which is also continuously imbedded into $ B _1$, and the imbedding from $ B_0 $ into $ B $ is compact.
 For any given $ p_0,p_1 $ with $ 1 < p_0,p_1 < \infty $, let